Wir3dToast/Emojis/README.md

 # Emojis
+Random Anime Emoji Creator
+#Some Thoughts
-Random Anime Emoji Creator following the spirit of Markov Text Generating Algorithms
+Can we follow the spirit of Markov Text Generation with Emojis?